kubernetes/community/contributors/design-proposals/admission_control_extension.md

 There is no current error case for a timeout that exactly matches existing behavior except a 5xx timeout if etcd does not respond quickly.
 We should return that error if CREATE exceeds the timeout, but return an appropriate status cause that lets a client determine what the outcome was.

+Initializers are allowed to set other initializers or finalizers.

 ##### Example flow: